For Physicians10 min read

 If you're an emergency medicine physician who hasn't seriously looked at locum tenens work, you're leaving real money on the table — and probably more schedule flexibility than you realize.

 EM is one of the best specialties in medicine for locum work.
 The shifts are discrete, the skills transfer cleanly from one ED to the next, and the demand is relentless.
-Hospitals across the country are short-staffed in their emergency departments, and they're paying accordingly.
+Hospitals across the country are short-staffed in their emergency departments — unfilled ED shifts cost facilities $8,000–$15,000 per day in lost revenue (see our guide on the true cost of unfilled physician shifts) — and they're paying accordingly.

 This guide covers everything you need to know: current pay rates, how to find the right assignments, what to expect clinically, and how to structure your locum career so it actually works for your life.